-- 12.1.
-The details of any contract awarded over £25,000 must be published on Contracts Finder no later than 90 calendar days after the contract award date.
-All contracts over £20,000 must be published on the Authority's website on a quarterly basis. - 12.2.
-Any decision to award a contract over the value of £100,000 must also be published on the Authority's website under the Openness of Local Government Bodies Regulations 2014, which requires the decision maker to set out the reasons for their decision and any alternative options that were considered but rejected.
-A record of Officer delegated decisions should be completed for this purpose. - 12.3.
-Contracts above Public Contract Regulation thresholds cannot be awarded until after the mandatory standstill period.
-In these cases a standstill notice must to be sent to all tenderers and any candidates. - 12.4.
-Should an award of a contract be challenged, the contract must not be awarded and the Head of Legal Services must be notified.
+12.1 The details of any contract awarded over £25,000 must be published on Contracts Finder no later than 90 calendar days after the contract award date.
+All contracts over £5000 must be published on the Authority's website on a quarterly basis.

+- 12.2 Any decision to award a contract over the value of £100,000 must also be published on the Authority's website under the Openness of Public Bodies Regulations 2014, which requires the decision maker to set out the reasons for their decision and any alternative options that were considered but rejected. - 12.3 Contracts above EU thresholds cannot be awarded until after the mandatory standstill period.
+In these cases a standstill notice must to be sent to all tenderers and any candidates. - 12.4 Should an award of a contract be challenged, the contract must not be awarded and the Head of Legal Services must be notified.